FrangipaneTeam/terraform-plugin-framework-validators/docs/stringvalidator/index.md

 # StringValidator

 String validator are used to validate the plan of a string attribute.
-I will be used into the `Validators` field of the `schema.StringAttribute` struct.
+It will be used into the `Validators` field of the `schema.StringAttribute` struct.

 ## How to use it